-Imaging technologies (MRI, CT Scans), are giving scientists a look into the brain and its structures and we can compare the brains of active an inactive people.
-They can also see what’s going on at the microscopic level between the two groups, as well as shortly after exercise.
-Multiple studies show that when you compare people who are fit vs. unfit there are differences:
+Imaging technologies (MRI, CT Scans), are giving scientists a look into the brain and its structures and we can compare the brains of active and inactive people.
+They can also see what’s going on at the microscopic level between the two groups, even shortly right after exercise.
+Multiple studies show that when you compare people who are fit vs. unfit there are noticeable differences:

 - Overall brain volume is higher in those with better cardiorespiratory fitness.

 - The hippocampus is larger in those who are active.